HcwXd/CSX_RProject_Spring_2018/README.md

 ### CSX_RProject_Spring_2018

-> Hi, I'm David C.W Hu, currently a National Taiwan University students with a major of finance.
+> Hi, I'm David C.W Hu, currently a National Taiwan University student with a major of finance.
 I love building things with code!
 You can find my brief resume [here](https://hcwxd.github.io/).
-Also, I love writing articles to share things!
+Also, I enjoy writing articles a lot to share things!
 You can find my articles on Medium [here](https://medium.com/@C.W.Hu).
 >
-> Oops, this repo is for CSX_RProject_Spring_2018!
+> This repo is for CSX_RProject_Spring_2018!
 I will have my notes about this courses here.
 Feel free to give me suggestion and advice :)

----

 ## Week 1